 In the beginning, you want to stay alive so you can embrace the unlimited value offered to you.
 Here’s how to get to that phase.

-2. Zephrys the Great is worth keeping, as playing it proactively can shape the game in such a way that the opponent never really gets a look-in.
+2. Zephrys the Great is a great early minion, as playing it proactively can shape the game in such a way that the opponent never really gets a look-in.
 A great tempo play on turn 3 can eliminate any need for a big board clear later in the game.

 Highlander Mage tips, combos and synergies